BBD-LevelUps-withBandH/wordle-spiders/README.md

 In the repository secrets, add three new secrets:
 DB_BUILD_PASSWORD: Same as in secrets.tfvars
 DB_BUILD_USERNAME: Same as in secrets.tfvars
-DB_BUILD_URL: JDBC URL obtained from Flyway.
+DB_BUILD_URL: JDBC URL obtained from liquibase.